 - It is never a good time.
 For most important things, the timing is never right.
 Because if the universe has nothing in particular against you.
 It is still not going to align the stars just to give you the green light.
 “One of these days” is a disease that will take all your dreams to the grave.

 - Ask for forgiveness and not permission.
-If it is not going to devastate everything around you, then get started and justify yourself afterwards.
+If it is not going to devastate everything around you, then get started and justify yourself afterward.
 People often reject on an emotional basis things that they would accept once they are faced with the “done deal”.
-Learn how to become a troublemaker, and to apologise if you mess up.
+Learn how to become a troublemaker, and to apologize if you mess up

 Chapter 3: Dodging Bullets – Fear-Setting and Escaping Paralysis